algee/cleanData/README.md

 A few additional clean up tasks were performed.
 In particular:

-     1) The input conditions are prepended (in the col dimension) to the data measurements
+     1) The input conditions (activity and subjectID) are prepended (in the col dimension) to the data measurements
      2) the rows are sorted 1st by the strenuous level of the activity, and 2nd by the subject ID activity level sort order:
                  "LAYING"